k-erdem/ecotrove-savings-visualizer/README.md

 ## Features

 - **Customizable Inputs**: Easily choose if you're looking for savings for your home or small business, choose square footage, and appliances contributing significantly to your bill.
-- **Dynamic Visualizations**: View your savings across different variables/.
+- **Dynamic Visualizations**: View your savings across different variables.
 - **Responsive Design**: Access your savings data on any device with a seamless experience.

 ## Installation